1-877-929-7245

 Unforgettable Experiences

-Enjoy a cultural Sámi experience
+Enjoying a cultural Sámi experience

-Enjoy a cultural Sámi experience
+Enjoying a cultural Sámi experience

-Visit an authentic Sámi village and learn about the traditions of the Indigenous people of the region formerly known as Lapland, whose heritage includes fishing, agriculture and reindeer herding.
+Visit an authentic Sámi village and learn about the traditions of the indigenous people of the region formerly known as Lapland, whose heritage includes fishing, agriculture and reindeer herding.

-Journey aboard the world-renowned Flåm Railway
+Journeying aboard the Flåm Railway

-Journey aboard the world-renowned Flåm Railway
+Journeying aboard the Flåm Railway

-Experience the serene beauty of Geirangerfjord
+Experiencing the serene beauty of Geirangerfjord

-Experience the serene beauty of Geirangerfjord
+Experiencing the serene beauty of Geirangerfjord

-Ride on the incredible Bergen Railway
+Riding on the incredible Bergen Railway

-Ride on the incredible Bergen Railway
+Riding on the incredible Bergen Railway

-Voted one of the world’s most beautiful train journeys, this iconic trip from Bergen to Oslo showcases Norway’s untamed wilderness of glorious fjords, valleys and the highest mountain plateau in Northern Europe.
+Voted one of the world’s most beautiful train journeys, this iconic trip from Bergen to Oslo showcases Norway’s untamed wilderness of glorious fjords, valleys and the highest mountain plateau in northern Europe.

-Discover the capitals of Sweden and Norway
+Discovering the capitals of Sweden and Norway

-Discover the capitals of Sweden and Norway
+Discovering the capitals of Sweden and Norway

 Uncover the histories of Stockholm and Oslo on guided sightseeing tours, visiting the colorful streets of Stockholm’s Gamla Stan and viewing Oslo’s modern Opera House and Royal Palace.

-Explore historic Bergen and Trondheim
+Exploring historic Bergen and Trondheim

-Explore historic Bergen and Trondheim
+Exploring historic Bergen and Trondheim

-Tour beautiful Bergen with its UNESCO-listed Bryggen Waterfront, backdropped by mountains and fjords, and the former Viking capital of Trondheim with insightful local guides.
+Tour beautiful Bergen with its UNESCO-listed Bryggen Waterfront backdropped by mountains and fjords, and the former Viking capital of Trondheim with insightful local guides.

 What’s included